-Dharamshala is one of the most popular destination for winter vacation travellers, as it provides paradise to nature lovers,photographers, and camping lovers.
-Dalai Lama has showcased Dharmashala as a spiritual centre of Buddhism.
+Dharamshala is one of the most popular destination for winter vacation travelers, as it is a paradise for nature lovers,photographers, and camping lovers.
+The Dalai Lama has showcased Dharmashala as a spiritual centre of Buddhism.
 The hill station is split into lower Dharamshala and upper Dharamshala, which is known as McLeod Ganj.
 Famous attractions include Kangra Fort, Bhagsunag Fall, Tsuglagkhang Complex, Tibet Museum, Naam Art Gallery, Dharamkot and Kunal Pathari Temple.You can visit Dharamshala is from the month of January to May and October to December.

 3. Mylapore, Tamil Nadu

 Mylapore better known as Thirumayilai is a cultural hub of Tamil Nadu.
 It is one of the oldest residences.
 It is the home of the musical organizations.
 December is mainly focused on arranging numerous musical concerts called Kacheri.
 The artists mainly perform Carnatic music.
 Those who love music can visit The Parthasarathi Swami Sabha during the winter holidays.
 Apart from music Mylapore offers famous eateries like Rayars Mess, Sri Karpagambal Kabali Sweet Stall (for its pagodas), Kalathy News Mart (Rose Milk), Mami Tiffen Shop.

 4. Devikulam, Kerala